Martin Haddy Khallidden: DPMM II

 At the start of the 2024–25 Brunei Super League, Martin became one of the players recruited by DPMM FC to play for their second team in domestic competition.
 Playing alongside Brazilian centre-back Marcelo and Azrin Danial Yusra, Martin was an undisputed starter for Helme Panjang's side as they became victorious in all of their games right until the final fixture at home against Kasuka FC on 2 February 2025, losing 2–3 to the eventual champions.

 Martin would finally gain silverware at the 2025 Brunei FA Cup, going all the way to the final where his team became triumphant against Indera SC with a score of 1–0.

 DPMM

 Martin's performances for DPMM's second team was rewarded with his inclusion into the first team before the start of the 2025–26 Malaysia Super League.
 He officially signed as a squad member on 5 August 2025.
+Martin made his Malaysia Super League debut as a late substitute in a 4–2 win against Immigration FC on 7 December 2025.